19 Best Egg Laying Chicken Breeds: With Name and Pictures

 • Save

-Austrawhite is another best egg laying chicken breed which is result of crossbreed from black Australorp and white Leghorns.
-It is originated from Oregon, United States.
+Austrawhite is another best egg-laying chicken breed, resulting from a crossbreed between black Australorp and White Leghorns.
+It originated in Oregon, United States.

-They are a calm chicken that lays 250 white eggs every year.
-Their eggs are large and weigh 5059 grams.
-They are kept for eggs and meat.
-They have the same lifespan as Australorp, i.e., about 6-10 years.
+They lay eggs at around 5 months old and can lay up to 250–300 white eggs annually.
+Their eggs are large and weigh 50–59 grams.
+People keep them for their eggs and meat.
+They have the same lifespan as Australorp, i.e., about 6–10 years.

-An Austrawhite rooster weighs 6.5-7 lbs, and it’s purely white, while a hen is 5 lbs and white with some black dots.
+An Austrawhite rooster weighs 6.5-7 lbs, and it’s pure white, while a hen is 5 lbs and white with some black dots.
 Austrawhites are docile and friendly, and they are omnivorous.

 4. Barred Plymouth Rock Chicken